opengate

 The Problem

 The CRM market has a structural incentive problem.
 Vendors compete on per-seat pricing and feature counts, which creates a race to quote the lowest visible cost.
 The costs that actually determine ROI — implementation labor, data migration, integration with existing systems, user adoption, and ongoing customization — are invisible at the point of purchase.
 They surface gradually over 12-24 months, by which point the organization is committed.
 This is not vendor dishonesty; it is a market dynamic where buyers optimize for the wrong variable.
 The enterprise that selects a CRM based on the lowest subscription cost frequently ends up paying the highest total cost, because cheap platforms require more customization, more integration work, and more training to fit complex business processes.
 The solution is not to avoid CRM investment — it is to evaluate it on total cost of ownership rather than sticker price.
+(If you are still defining what the system needs to do, start with what a CRM actually is before modelling its cost.)

 Evaluation Framework